samarjitroy/DataView/README.md

 DataView

-The Shiny application on San Francisco crime incidents is available from
+The Shiny application on Data View Tool is available from

 https://samarjitroy.shinyapps.io/DataView/